 How did you find out about Bloomreach?

 My wife (a Bloomreacher as well) and I were at the airport and she saw a group of people saying nice things about their work and company.
-One of them was wearing really cool sweatpants with the Exponea (now Bloomreach) logo.
+One of them was wearing really cool sweatpants with the Exponea (note: a company acquired by Bloomreach in 2021, now called Bloomreach Engagement) logo.
 She remembered the brand logo and later on we looked into joining the company.
 So you could say that we found out about the company from a pair of awesome pants!

 Why did you decide to become a CSS developer (vs. another coding language)?

 At the beginning of my tech journey, I was overwhelmed by the things I should have known in order to get a job, so I tried to cover all front-end technologies out there.
 This resulted in me knowing a little about everything.
 Soon after that, I realized I should focus on the one thing that I enjoyed the most and learn stuff adjacent to it.
 For me, it was working on the visual aspect of web solutions.
 I like being a bridge between designers and hardcore programmers!

 Walk us through a day in the life of a CSS Developer at Bloomreach.

 In the morning, I check my calendar and to-do list so I know what's ahead of me.
 Then, if I have some work in sprint projects, I’ll update/create new components, help front-end developers develop visual parts of our new features, or fix some bugs and do stuff from our internal stylers backlog (improving our components, cleaning up code, researching new project ideas, etc.).
 Somewhere in between this, I also have meetings, mostly with fellow stylers and front-end coders to sync with each other and also to catch up and chat so we’re not totally isolated and can keep the spirit up.

 What is the most rewarding part of your role?